lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 time during the period.

-The various time sources available on the device can be assisted by external time input, e.g. via the network using the NTP protocol
+The various time sources available on the device can be assisted by external time input, e.g., via the network using the NTP protocol
 {{-ntp}}.
 Information from measuring the deviation between external input and local time source can be used to increase the accuracy of maintaining time even during periods of no network use.